Xbox One X has OG Xbox backward compatibility

 While details are scarce, Spencer did say games that made the cut would "look better, play better," and Microsoft is kicking things off with the dogfighter, Crimson Skies: High Road to Revenge.
 He also said the program would launch later in 2017.

-Currently, you can play 385 Xbox 360 games are backward compatible with the Xbox One.
-That's Xbox console generation two and three, respectively.
+Currently, you can play 385 Xbox 360 games that are compatible with the Xbox One.

 For more on E3 2017, check out complete coverage on CNET and GameSpot.